Preparing professional educators for practice.

 Principles of Learning, Teaching and Assessment in Healthcare Practice

 The purpose of this module is to enable you to develop your understanding and skills around learning and teaching in practice.
-The module will provide you with opportunity to construct professional knowledge about the fundamental principles of learning, teaching and assessing and directly impact upon how you use these skills to develop practice.
+The module will provide you with opportunity to construct professional knowledge about the fundamental principles of learning, teaching and assessing and directly impact upon how you use these skills to develop learning activities in your practice.

 Enhancing Learning and Teaching in the Practice Setting